bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 }
 ```

-The `fetchUser` function requests the network and returns the DTO from the server or `null` if the server responded with an error:
+The `fetchUser` function requests the network and returns the DTO from the server or `null` if the server responds with an error:

 ```js
 async function fetchUser(url) {